 “Just what are ‘SIP Trunks’, and why do I need to know about them?”

-Our old, but trusted Public Switched Telephone Network (PSTN), with its analogue and digital ISDN2 and ISDN30 lines, is to disappear in the UK by 2025.
-Telephony is moving from PSTN to more modern and flexible VoIP and SIP Trunks.
+Our old, but trusted Public Switched Telephone Network (PSTN), with its analogue and digital ISDN2 and ISDN30 lines, will disappear from the UK by 2025.
+Telephony is moving from PSTN to more modern and flexible VoIP – and SIP Trunks.

-The world’s telecom providers are phasing out their old PSTN fast, and are moving customers to Voice over Internet Protocol (VoIP).
-So – a phone system upgrade and an introduction to VoIP in the near future is going to be inevitable.
+The world’s telecom’ providers are phasing out their old PSTN fast, and are moving customers to Voice over Internet Protocol (VoIP).
+So – a phone system upgrade and an introduction to VoIP in the near future is a must!

 Phone companies like BT will begin ISDN switch-off by 2020.
-In the UK, ISDN lines are down to less than 3 million, from 4.7 million in 2007 – and the trend is accelerating.
+In the UK, ISDN lines are now down to less than 3 million – from 4.7 million in 2007 – and the trend is accelerating.
 In 2017 major telco’s such as BT, KPN, France Télécom, Deutsche Telekom and Telecom Italia began to phase out ISDN lines.

 This guide explains what SIP Trunks are, their advantages and how you can make the move.